It can be tricky to pack for Iceland

-The Icelandic winter is the season for northern lights, snowy mountain peaks and ice caves.
-It ranges from end of October till mid March, these months are the darkest and coldest of the year.
-The average temperature ranges from -5° to +5°C, however the wind makes it feel much colder.
+The Icelandic winter is the season for northern lights, snowy mountain peaks, and ice caves.
+It ranges from the end of October till mid-March, these months are the darkest and coldest of the year.
+The average temperature ranges from -5° to +5°C, however, the wind makes it feel much colder.
 If you are travelling to Iceland during winter it’s quite important to pack warm clothes and waterproof overlayers

 So let’s have a look at the different types of layers:

 The mid layer is the primary insulating layer and works by trapping warm air that your body generates.
-You can either choose wool, down, fleece or high tech synthetics like PrimaLoft.
-Light wool or fleece is recommended for activity in cold weather but heavier fleece, down or PrimaLoft jackets are ideal for activity in freezing conditions.
-I personally choose to wear wool and from my experience that’s the option that keeps me the warmest.
+You can choose wool, down, fleece, or high-tech synthetics like PrimaLoft.
+Light wool or fleece is recommended for activity in cold weather but heavier fleece, down, or PrimaLoft jackets are ideal for activity in freezing conditions.
+I personally choose to wear wool and from my experience, that’s the option that keeps me the warmest.

-This layer needs to be water and wind proof or resistant, protecting you from tough conditions that often occur without any notice in Iceland.
-The shell needs to be able to breath as well, allowing moisture to leave the body.
-You can choose from so called soft shells that are more flexible but only water-resistant (not proof), or hard shells that are completely waterproof but not as flexible and do not breath as properly.
+This layer needs to be water and windproof or resistant, protecting you from tough conditions that often occur without any notice in Iceland.
+The shell needs to be able to breathe as well, allowing moisture to leave the body.
+You can choose from so-called soft shells that are more flexible but only water-resistant (not proof), or hard shells that are completely waterproof but not as flexible and do not breathe as properly.

 Pack waterproof pants to keep your legs warm and dry.
 I always have a lightweight pair of outdoor pants that is water resistant and another pair of snow pants for the Winter season.
 Avoid jeans for outdoors and remember that packing for Iceland is all about comfort and readiness.

 The wind in Iceland can be bitingly cold, even if it’s not particularly cold outside, the windchill can make it feel like it is well below freezing.
-So you will want a nice pair of warm, windproof gloves.
+So you will want a nice pair of warm, windproof gloves or mittens.